Rainier Avenue Paving & Traffic Calming Upgrades

 Rainier Bike lanes 4_25

-The protected bike lane would be designed to allow streetsweepers to safely clean the bikeway and street.
-There would also be ample space to place garbage bins, recycling, and yard debris in the buffer zones before and after each driveway.
+The protected bike lane is designed to allow street-sweepers to safely clean the bikeway and street.
+There is also ample space to place garbage bins, recycling, and yard debris in the buffer zones on either side of the driveways.

 Zoomed In Concepts With Annotations Street Sweeping Garbage 20220803 V2 (1)